agrosner/DBFlow/KotlinSupport.md

 ```

+## Null Safety
+DBFlow reflects the nullability on fields defined in their classes.
+If you define a
+`@Column` as not null, it will not assign a null value to that field in the generated java.

 ## Query LINQ Syntax

 Kotlin has nice support for custim `infix` operators.
 Using this we can convert a regular, Plain old java query into a C#-like LINQ syntax.